 Your course previews are brilliant!
 We all love watching you follow down athletes such as Loic Bruni and Tahnée Seagrave.
 And how you manage to commentate whilst riding, is multi-tasking at its best!
-Usually with little/no practise, how does it feel to do these previews?
+Usually, with little/no practice, how does it feel to do these previews?

 To be honest, I’m mostly very nervous, but very focused.
 I usually only get one run, so things have to work in that one go.
 Just like a racer only gets one run in the finals (but at least he can practice for it, haha).
 And then, hitting those jumps in the first run, only having looked at them walking… well, it’s certainly exciting.

 From the World Cup tracks this year, which track was your favourite and which was the scariest?

 My favourite is always Mont Sainte Anne.
 The scariest was probably Lourdes because we came out of the winter break and had to hit two pretty big road gaps in the first run.
 Aaron Gwin said the day before: “Those road gaps look pretty massive…” So I thought, if even Gwinny thinks they’re big, I should be careful…